How is Twitter different from Facebook?

-Many people who have used Facebook but not Twitter may wonder how the two social networks differ.
-Below are some of the major differences and the strengths and weaknesses of each service.
+Many people who have used Facebook but not X (formerly Twitter) may wonder how the two social networks differ.
+Below are some differences and the strengths and weaknesses of each service.

 Friends and followers

 On Facebook, you're more likely to friend family and people you know.
-On Twitter, you can follow anyone or anything that's not private.
-This subtle difference makes it more likely that you'll follow your favorite sports team, celebrity, influencer, business, and other things that interest you on Twitter.
+On X, you can follow anyone or anything that's not private.
+This subtle difference makes it more likely that you'll follow your favorite sports team, celebrity, influencer, business, and other things that interest you on X.

 A Facebook friend request requires that both people agree to be connected.
 However, it's also possible to follow people on Facebook and join Facebook groups.